Ashok0/EnderalVREssentials-Nightly/README.md

 [**Fluffworks Medium v1.1f**](https://www.nexusmods.com/skyrimspecialedition/mods/56361?tab=files): Enhanced fur on animals using shell texturing.
 - Recommend deleting the optional ESP file.
+- Remove "Horse.nif" as this causes texture problems with select horses.

 [**Smaller Insects v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51551?tab=files): This mod aims to resize the scale of animals in Skyrim to give a better immersive feelig in VR / First person.